codesandbox/sandpack/website/docs/docs/guides/private-packages.md

 **You'll need:**
 - Host a Node.js server, which will run registry proxy;
-- GitHub/NPM authentication token with at least read access;
+- GitHub/NPM authentication token with read access;

 ## Self-host the proxy